 - Provides precise and accurate identification and access

-As technology evolves, Businesses must be aware of the latest testing trends in 2023 that will impact the future of testing.
+As technology evolves, Businesses must be aware of the test automation trends in 2023 that will impact the future of testing.
 To stay relevant in the software testing industry, testers must understand these trends and incorporate these technologies in day-to-day testing activities.
-With these trends coming into play, businesses can expect an increased ROI from software testing activities.
-Therefore, leveraging these automation testing trends will help in testing more software, in more ways, and in less time.
+With these trends, businesses can expect an increased ROI from software testing activities.
+Therefore, leveraging these test automation trends will help test more software in more ways and less time.